“Dearly beloved,

 This single enters the chart…

 in the middle of July at No.46.
-Two weeks later it will break the Top 20, two weeks after that it will break the Top 10, another two weeks along, near the end of the summer on the 26th of August, it will hit it’s top position of No.3.
+Two weeks later it will break the Top 20, and two weeks after that it will break the Top 10.
+Another two weeks along, near the end of the summer on the 26th of August, it will hit its top position of No.3.

 Another couple of singles will follow after this one, but “You Can Do Magic” would end up becoming their biggest hit here in the U.K.